Lesterpaintstheworld/terminal-velocity/specifications.md

 ## Specifications for Terminal Velocity - Novel Mission

+### Narrative Structure
+- Clear division into acts and chapters.
+- Defined scenes that contribute to character development and thematic exploration.

+### Character Development
+- Detailed profiles for each character, including motivations, backstory, relationships, and emotional evolution.
+- Scripts and scenarios for character interactions, highlighting key moments and ethical dilemmas.

+### Thematic Exploration
+- Identification and exploration of key themes such as AI autonomy, human-AI relations, and ethical considerations in technology.
+- Integration of philosophical discussions related to AI and its societal implications.

 ## Quality Assessment Criteria
 ### Extracted Key Research Topics
 1. **Universal Basic Compute (UBC) Framework Analysis** - High urgency due to foundational importance.